Onestone403/Kubernetes/Readme.md

 `kubectl apply -f deployments/chatapp-deployment-complete.yml`

-To check wether the deployment was successfull, verify that all pods are up and running:
+To check wether the deployment was successful, verify that all pods are up and running:

 `kubectl get pods`

-To access the application check the services to see on which port the application is accesible on your localhost.
+To access the application check the services to see on which port the application is accessible on your localhost.

 `kubectl get services`

 If up and running you can acces the application your webbrowser via:
-[localhost:<port>]
+[localhost:YourPort]

 ### 2. Install Gatekeeper